tiago-af-silva/Dover-Design-WordPress/wp-content/plugins/better-wp-security/readme.txt

 = Will this plugin completely stop all attacks on my site? =
 * No. iThemes Security is designed to help improve the security of your WordPress installation from many common attack methods, but it cannot prevent every possible attack.
 Nothing replaces diligence and good practice.
 This plugin makes it a little easier for you to apply both.

-= Is "one-click" protection good enough? =
-* One-click protection will help reduce the risk of attack on your site, but we recommend fixing as many high, medium and low priority items in the Security Status section as possible.
-If you have a plugin or theme that conflicts with an iThemes Security feature, we recommend deactivating the offending feature.

 = Is this plugin only for new WordPress installs or can I use it on existing sites, too? =
 * Many of the changes made by this plugin are complex and can break existing sites.
 While iThemes Security can be installed on either a new or existing site, we strongly recommend making a <a href="http://ithemes.com/purchase/backupbuddy" target="_blank">complete backup</a> of your existing site before applying any features included in this plugin.